pretix/pretix-docs/docs/guides/meta/development-environment.md

 $ nano /.bashrc
 ```

-Append the following to the file:
+Add the following lines to the file:

 ```
 export WORKON_HOME=~/.virtualenvs